dottjt/LearningSchedule/README.md

 # Updates

+**06-07-17** - I haven't been working on my app, at all.
+Though here's a basic overview of what's going down.
+- Had my anniversary weekend away in Hobart.
+- Been writing resumes, attending coding interviews etc.
+- Also, I've been learning SOOOOOOO much CSS and Vanilla Javascript as of late, not to mention Wordpress.
+In fact, that what's I'm doing right now at 12:42pm, but I thought I'd write an update since it's been a while.

 **28-06-17** - So, I haven't been working on my app because I've been preparing for (and possibly attending) coding interviews.
 Super excited, because I've gotten to the last round which I think means I've got the job!
 My first development job!
 Yaaaaayyyyyyy!!!!

 **26-06-17** - Refactored more css.
 So, so, so, so, so close to making it responsive.
 Working with textarea elements is a nightmare, not to mention that the CMS is built into the presentation, so I have to figure out how to make it perfectly functional, as well as look nice for four different views.
 Nearly done though!
 You're mine, Wilkins.